Mental health in education: Prevention

-Some schools may need to recognize that they are not just an institution, but are intended to help shape the lives of students and allow them to participate meaningfully in a social aspect of this environment.
-Psychologically, this can overshadow the academic aspect, yet often little heed is given.
-Athletics, faculty-student relationships, clubs, and other social activities are important so that no student is left in a "social limbo year after year."
 The pressures of school, extracurricular activities, work and relationships with friends and family can be a lot for an individual to manage and at times can be overwhelming.
 In order to prevent these overwhelming feelings from turning into a mental health problem, taking measures to prevent these emotions from escalating is essential.
 School-based programs that help students with emotional-regulation, stress management, conflict resolution, and active coping and cognitive restructuring are a few suggested ways that give students resources that can promote their mental health (Mental Health Commission, 2012).
-Educators need to pay as much attention to the well-being of their students as they do on the academic aspect to ensure they are setting their students up for success in the future.

-If teachers are aware of a student who is struggling with their mental health, they can assist in helping that individual receive the necessary help.
-According to the research Students who receive social-emotional and mental health will have a higher chance of more academic achievements.
+Research shows that students who receive social-emotional and mental health will have a higher chance of more academic achievements.
 Since most children spend a large portion of the day at school, about 6 hours, schools are the ideal place for students to receive the services they need.
 When mental health is not addressed, this can cause issues with causing distractions to fellow students and teachers.
-This takes away from the opportunity for all students to get a complete opportunity to get the education they deserve.
+A 2020 survey found that 43% of academic researchers were harassed or bullied at work.
+Many respondents claimed that their work environment hindered research.

 According to a 2019 article regarding school social workers, the field of social workers in schools is continuing to grow.
 In 1996, there were only about 9,000 social workers in schools.
 This had increased to be between 20,000 and 22,000 social workers.
 According to the United States Department of Labor, Bureau of Labor Statistics, it is estimated the field will continue to grow from 2016 to 2026 due to the increase of mental health services that are being demanded in schools.